 - 1. The number of claimants; - 2.
 The fiscal impact of the incentive; - Employment opportunities, business growth, or diversity in the state's economy resulting from the availability of the incentive; - 4.
-Negative impacts created as a result of the incentive; and - 5.
-Out-of-state impacts resulting from the incentive.
+Negative impacts created as a result of the incentive; - 5.
+Benefits that flow to out-of-state concerns resulting from the incentive; and - 6.
+The use of this type incentive in other states.